okas/html5-snake-game/README.md

 - Less system resources and time needed to manage game's and UI state.
   - There are no specific UI refresh taks, that will redraw all teh canvas' state.

-### Disadvantages
+### Disadvantages game's algorithm

-- Lack of 2-dimensional internal state bit it more difficult to create moving algorithms in `Snake.moveHead*()` methods.
+- Lack of 2-dimensional internal resulted a bit difficult to create moving algorithms in `Snake.moveHead*()` methods.
 But it is one-time work anyway and can be mitigated by documentation.

 ## Classes description